DHHR reports 1,233 current active Covid-19 cases statewide

-The West Virginia Department of Health and Human Resources (DHHR) reports as of September 27, 2022, there are currently 1,233 active COVID-19 cases statewide.
-Six deaths have been reported since the last report, with a total of 7,402 deaths attributed to COVID-19.
+The West Virginia Department of Health and Human Resources (DHHR) reports as of September 30, 2022, there are currently 1,233 active COVID-19 cases statewide.
+Ten deaths have been reported since the last report, with a total of 7,416 deaths attributed to COVID-19.

-DHHR has confirmed the deaths of an 80-year old male from Kanawha County, an 88-year old female from Boone County, an 87-year old male from Boone County, a 75-year old male from Hancock County, a 72-year old male from Kanawha County, and an 85-year old female from Putnam County.
+DHHR has confirmed the deaths of a 77-year old female from Greenbrier County, a 46-year old male from Logan County, an 80-year old male from Harrison County, a 46-year old female from Clay County, a 78-year old male from Logan County, an 81-year old male from Lincoln County, an 87-year old female from Mason County, an 80-year old female from Upshur County, a 97-year old female from Cabell County, and a 79-year old female from Harrison County.

-“We are thankful for our health care professionals, support staff, and all on the front line who continue to do everything in their power to battle COVID-19,” said Bill J. Crouch, DHHR Cabinet Secretary.
-“Please help alleviate the stress on the healthcare system by getting vaccinated and boosted for COVID-19 and the flu.”
+“I urge each of you to make the choice to be up-to-date with COVID vaccines and boosters to help stop further loss of life,” said Bill J. Crouch, DHHR Cabinet Secretary.
+“Please remember these West Virginians and their contributions to our state.”

 West Virginians ages 6 months and older are eligible for COVID-19 vaccination.
 All individuals ages 6 months and older should receive a primary series of vaccination, the initial set of shots that teaches the body to recognize and fight the virus that causes COVID-19.
 Those ages 5-11 years are recommended to get an original (monovalent) booster shot when due, and those ages 12 years and older are recommended to get an Omicron booster shot (bivalent) at least two months after completing their primary series.